Tax Professionals Beware: Tax Scams Targeting You

 - Use anti-virus software to check any attachments you receive via email before opening them, and talk to new prospects on the phone to get a better sense of whether they are a legitimate client or not.

 In some cases, identity thieves send phishing emails that appear to be from the Internal Revenue Service or the IRS e-services; these even include the IRS logo to lend legitimacy to the fraud.
-However, the IRS does not contact you via email for issues involving your account.
+However, the IRS does not contact you via email for issues involving your account or your clients' accounts.

 If you click the link and fill out the form, the scammers can use the information to access your accounts and, potentially, steal more information or money.